-If another user already has your preferred .com domain and you’re on the same niche, do not register the .net or other TLDs because your clients may get confused and it may ruin your brand.
-Only consider other TLDs if your business is entirely different from .com’s niche.
+If another business already has your preferred .com domain and you’re on the same niche, do not register the .net or other TLDs version of it because your clients may get confused and it may ruin your brand thinking that yours is intended for phishing.

 Numbers and Hyphens

 Avoid adding numbers and hyphens in your domain name because it doesn’t look natural and often times those are being used by fake or malicious websites.
 It is harmful when you’re just building your brand name.

 Avoid domain names that are trademarked by other companies.
 Once you decided your brand name, search online if another company already has taken it as their trademark, if no other company has it, go for it.

 Trademark owners tend to sue domain owners if they register a domain name that is very similar to them.
 You need to consult a lawyer to get advise on this matter, so if you want to avoid inconvenient situation like this, make a thorough research to ensure that you’re not violating anyone’s trademark.

 Long Term vs Short Term